-Services that are covered for you What you must pay when you get these services Prostate cancer screening exams (continued) 35% coinsurance for an annual Medicare-covered digital rectal exam.
+Services that are covered for you What you must pay when you get these services Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs \$40 copay for each Medicare-covered visit.
+Medicare-covered podiatry visits are for medically necessary foot care.
+Prostate cancer screening exams For men aged 50 and older, covered services include the following - once every 12 months: • Digital rectal exam • Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test. \$0 copay for an annual Medicare-covered digital rectal exam.
 Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
-These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a In-Network 20% coinsurance for Medicare-covered prosthetic devices. mastectomy).
+These include, but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
 Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
+Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
+20% coinsurance for Medicare-covered prosthetic devices.
 Prior Authorization is required.
-Also includes some coverage following cataract removal or cataract surgery - see "Vision Care" later in this section for more detail.
 20% coinsurance for related Medicare-covered supplies.
 Prior Authorization is required.
-Out-of-Network 35% coinsurance for Medicare-covered prosthetic devices.
-35% coinsurance for related Medicare-covered supplies.
-Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
-In-Network \$20 copay for each Medicare- covered pulmonary rehab service.
-Out-of-Network 35% coinsurance for each Medicare-covered pulmonary rehab service.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease. \$0 copay for each Medicare-covered pulmonary rehab service.